 Employers in the UK must abide by employment legislation when employing staff.
 Even if you're only working part time you have the right not to be treated less favourably than a full-time member of staff doing the same work.
 Some of the key issues you should be familiar with include:

 This is a minimum hourly rate of pay, to which most workers in the UK are entitled.
 This rate is reviewed every year.
-The current rate (as from April 2021) is:
+For the current rate see the UK Government's web page.

 If you have any concerns that you are not being paid the correct rate, you can get confidential help and advice about the NMW.
 Call 0800 9172368 or find out more abut the National Minimum Wage and Living Wage.